akash-network/docs/guides/provider.md

 EOF
 ```

-Note that `PROVIDER_DOMAIN` is the address (or an IP) of the provider remote machine.
+Note that `PROVIDER_DOMAIN` is the FQDN hostname (recommended) of the provider remote machine.

+**IMPORTANT**: If you are going to use an IP address instead of the FQDN hostname (not recommended), then you will have to broadcast the update using `akash tx provider update` command each time the IP changes.

 You may optionally declare a list of attributes associated with your provider by adding the following information to `provider.yaml`